Getting Started¶

 The

-section is where you define the structure of your documentation site.
+navsection is where you define the structure of your documentation site.
 You can create nested pages to organize your content into sections and subsections, providing a clear hierarchy for users to navigate.
-For example, to add nested subsections within a section, yournav
+For example, to add nested subsections within a section, yournavmight look like this: -

 In this example:

-section with two subsections.- Each entry under
+Section 3contains anOverviewpage and aDetailssection with two subsections.- Each entry under

-directory. - You can rename sections, subsections, and pages as needed to match your documentation structure.
+navcorresponds to a markdown file that you have created in thedocs/directory. - You can rename sections, subsections, and pages as needed to match your documentation structure.

 -